realm/unity-examples/tutorials/persistance-comparison-series/File/file.md

 }
 ```

 First we define a name for the file that will hold the data (1).
-If no additional path is provided the file will just be saved in the project folder when running the game in the Unity editor or the game folder when running a build.
+If no additional path is provided, the file will just be saved in the project folder when running the game in the Unity editor or the game folder when running a build.
 This is fine for the example.

-Whenever we click on the capsule (2) and increment the hit count (3) we need to save that change.
-Using `File.WriteAllText()` (4) the file will be opened, data will be saved and it will be closed right away.
-Besides the file name this function expects the contents as a string.
-Therefore we have to transform the `hitCount` by calling `ToString()` before passing it on.
+Whenever we click on the capsule (2) and increment the hit count (3), we need to save that change.
+Using `File.WriteAllText()` (4), the file will be opened, data will be saved, and it will be closed right away.
+Besides the file name, this function expects the contents as a string.
+Therefore, we have to transform the `hitCount` by calling `ToString()` before passing it on.

-The next time we start the game (5) we want to load the previously saved data.
+The next time we start the game (5), we want to load the previously saved data.
 First we check if the file already exists (6).
-If it does not exist we did never save before and can just keep the default value for `hitCount`.
-If the file exists we use `ReadAllText()` to get that data (7).
+If it does not exist, we never saved before and can just keep the default value for `hitCount`.
+If the file exists, we use `ReadAllText()` to get that data (7).
 Since this is a string again, we need to convert here as well using `Int32.Parse()` (8).
 Note that this means we have to be sure about what we read.
-If the structure of the file changes or the player edits it this might lead to problems during the parsing of the file.
+If the structure of the file changes or the player edits it, this might lead to problems during the parsing of the file.

 Let's look into extending this simple example in the next section.

 ## Extended example

-(see `FileExampleExtended.cs` in the repository for the finished version)
+(See `FileExampleExtended.cs` in the repository for the finished version.)

-The previous section has shown the most simple example, using just one variable that needs to be saved.
+The previous section showed the most simple example, using just one variable that needs to be saved.
 What if we want to save more than that?

-Depending on what needs to saved there are several different approaches.
+Depending on what needs to saved, there are several different approaches.
 You could use multiple files or you can write multiple lines inside the same file.
 The latter shall be shown in this section by extending the game to recognize modifier keys.
-We want to detect normal clicks, Shift+Click and Control+Click.
+We want to detect normal clicks, Shift+Click, and Control+Click.

 First, update the hit counts so that we can save three of them: